 - Recall that we do not have the continuous-time waveform, but only the discrete-time waveform sampled at N samples per symbol interval.
 Thus, we will be using the FFT to approximate the Fourier transform.
-You should label the abscissa (x-axis) of your plots with frequency normalized to the bit rate, i.e. $f/R_b$ .
+You should label the abscissa (x-axis) of your plots with frequency normalized to the bit rate, i.e. f/R_b .
 Pick a value of K that yields plots that are nice and smooth.
-You also need to pick the number of information bits in each trial signal. - Run your simulation for a NRZ pulse shape and a SRRC pulse shape with a roll-off factor of 0.5.
-Use a value of N that gives you results that you are happy with. - Try out the MATLAB function PWELCH and see if you are able to get similar results.
+You also need to pick the number of information bits in each trial signal. - Run your simulation for a NRZ pulse shape using a value of N that gives you results that you are happy with. - Try out the MATLAB function PWELCH and see if you are able to get similar results.

-Hint: the PSD of QPSK is twice as compact as the PSD of BPSK when plotted against $f/R_b$ .
+Hint: the PSD of QPSK is twice as compact as the PSD of BPSK when plotted against f/R_b .